microsoft/MPPC23-Power-Apps/lab4/README.md

 # 🚀 Lab 4: Enterprise Scale

-> [!IMPORTANT]
-> This workshop is still work in progress for the time being.

 ## Lab 4 - Tasks

-In this lab, you will go though the following tasks:
+In this lab, you will go through only one task:

 - Extend the previous pipeline with Approvals
-- Setup SPN support for pipelines

-## ☑️ Task 1: Extend the previous pipeline with Approvals
+## ☑️ Task: Extend the previous pipeline with Approvals

 ### Extending the pipeline in the Deployment Pipeline Configuration App